jarecoo/practice/notes.md

 - “The key to happiness is low expectations.
 Lower.
 Nope, even lower.
 There you go.”
 - Action is a good way to develop internal controls.
 Self-efficacy is learned by doing. “‘We cry to God Almighty, how can we escape this agony?
 Fool, don’t you have hands?’ - Epictetus, Discourses, 2.16.13 Succumbing to the self-pity and ‘woe is me’ narrative accomplishes nothing - nothing except sapping you of the energy and motivations you need to do something about your problem.”
 TDS, p.171
 - “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231
+- “If you find yourself in a hole, stop digging” - “Today, give yourself the most simple and doable of tasks: just don’t make stuff worse.
+Whatever happens, don’t add angry or negative emotions to the equation.
+Don’t react for the sake of reacting.
+Leave it as it is.
+Stop digging.
+Then plan your way out.”
+The Daily Stoic, p.177

 ### Live in the Present Moment
 - “‘Let us therefore set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
 As each day arises, welcome it as the very best day of all, and make it your own possession.
 We must seize what flees.’ - Seneca, Moral Letters, 108.27b-28a What will you manage to make of today before it slips from your fingers and becomes the past?
 When someone asks you what you did yesterday, do you really want the answer to be ‘nothing?’”
 The Daily Stoic p.143